usaid-cs/yesterday-i-learned/investing.md

 - There are also bond mutual funds, where the underlying assets are bonds.
 They are good for [when you anticipate interest rates to drop, but not when you anticipate rates to rise](https://www.investopedia.com/terms/f/fixedincome.asp).
 If interest rates rise quicker than your bond's return, you simply lose money... and if inflation happens in the meantime, you also lose money.
 Note that lower interest rates cause inflation.
 Which means if you invest in bonds, it is possible that you will be fucked either way.
 - [Rebalancing](https://www.investopedia.com/terms/r/rebalancing.asp) your portfolio means, if your funds 1 (33%), 2 (33%), and 3 (33%) grew by (-50%, 0%, 50%), then your portfolio is no longer 1/3 each, and you need to "rebalance" your portfolio such that they are 33% each.
 If you decide to do so by [selling fund 3 rather than putting more money into fund 1](https://www.fool.com/investing/how-and-when-you-should-rebalance-your-portfolio.aspx), _rebalancing implies selling high and buying low._
 - /u/learner1314: [Never pump in money into a mutual fund that has invested more than 95% of its money.
 Instead look at those who have sat on the sidelines and are cash rich with 20-30% of money sitting idle.](https://www.reddit.com/r/investing/comments/5w41k3/warrens_letter/) I believe the reasoning is that funds with some cash leeway can easily overcome a short term market downturn without having to sell existing positions.
+- As much as funds protect against volatility in an individual stock, [they can also hide a lot of low-quality stocks and be repackaged as a high-quality fund, like a CDO](https://www.bloomberg.com/news/articles/2019-09-04/michael-burry-explains-why-index-funds-are-like-subprime-cdos).
+This is particularly dangerous for actively-managed funds.
+Check a fund's underlying assets before buying.

 ## ETFs (Exchange-traded funds)